rebelsky/sams-assorted-musings-reflections/prereg-2021F.md

 Or I could take the new MUS-100-01, _Introduction to Music Studies_, which would permit me to better understand my children's conversations.
 LIN-114-01, _Introduction to General Linguistics_, would also help me
-better understand my children [19].
+better understand my children.
 Maybe I should consider that.
 But LIN-114 is only open to first-years and second-years, so I'm probably not eligible.